laravel/docs/vite.md

 </head>
 ```

-Within the `vite.config.js` file, you may then specify the same configuration:
+Within the `vite.config.js` file, you should then specify the same configuration:

 ```js
 import { defineConfig } from 'vite';